Tell us about your family…

 Everything about my pregnancy was different to what I expected.
 I expected to take a few months for me to get pregnant but I conceived the same month I had my IUD removed.
 I expected to suffer terribly with nausea and food cravings, but my first trimester was more marked by early pelvic girdle pain.
 I thought Braxton Hicks contractions could only happen towards the end of pregnancy, but I occasionally had them from week 20 forwards.
 I thought my fragile body image would struggle with my big pregnant belly, but I actually felt beautiful.

 HPHB came at a time when my pregnancy still somehow didn’t quite feel real.
 By the end, not only did it seem real, but I was also excited to give birth.
-I felt well-informed about the choices I could make, which became vitally important when my baby’s arrival turned into an emergency situation.
+I felt well-informed about the choices I could make.
 Everything I learned from HPHB helped me stay calm and make the right choice for myself and for my baby.

 How was your birth?

 When I tell people my birth story they often tell me that it sounds like it was difficult time.
 It was, but it would have been much harder if I hadn’t learned so much from HPHB.
-When my labour took days to progress and my baby’s heart rate was not picking up after each contraction, I was able to accept the offer of an abdominal birth graciously, knowing that I had tried very hard, but that this would be the best for her.
+When my labour was not progressing, I was able to accept the offer of an abdominal birth graciously, knowing that I had tried very hard, but that this would be the best for her.
 Even though I hadn’t planned to bring my daughter into the world that way, I knew what to expect thanks to HPHB, and it was a joyful occasion.

 How did you keep comfortable?